How To Keep Up Your Dry January Momentum

 Embrace mindful drinking

-Enjoyed a hangover-free month, but not looking to go completely teetotal?
+Looking for a dry-er January rather than going the whole hog?
 Give mindful drinking a go.
-“Mindful drinking is all about balance and it’s not about cutting out alcohol completely,” explains Camille Vidal, founder of mindful drinking platform La Maison Wellness.
-“It’s about understanding and empowering our relationship with alcohol so we can decide to say yes or no, when we want and how we want.”
+‘Mindful drinking is all about balance and it’s not about cutting out alcohol completely,’ explains Camille Vidal, founder of mindful drinking platform La Maison Wellness.
+‘It’s about understanding and empowering our relationship with alcohol so we can decide to say yes or no, when we want and how we want.’
 There are several initiatives surrounding this lifestyle trend, such as Club Soda, which bills itself as a community for the sober-curious.

 Follow inspiring Instagram pages